design-rrr/bai/README.md

 - No data is collected or stored remotely
 - Address queries are sent directly to mempool.space
-- Settings are stored locally in Chrome's sync storage
+- Settings are stored locally in browser's sync storage
 - No tracking or analytics

 ## Supported Address Formats